Mahasweta-usc/NLP4GOV/README.md

 The repository is a joint effort led by <INSERT Labs/Organizations involved>.
 We present an extensive, curated collection of functionalities and tasks in natural language processing, adapted to aid empirical policy analysis at scale.

+We acknowledge the support of Co-NSF #1917908 ("RCN:Coordinating and Advancing Analytical Approaches for Policy Design"), as well as the Institutional Grammar Research Initiative ([URL]) and the Computational Institutional Science Lab (cisl.info)

+GCR: Collaborative: Jumpstarting Successful OSS Projects With Evidence Based Rules and Structures  (#2020751)

 # Contents

 1. Recommended pipelines and applications